Amyl acetate

 Amyl acetate (pentyl acetate) is an organic compound and an ester with the chemical formula CH_{3}COO[CH_{2}]_{4}CH_{3} and the molecular weight 130.19 g/mol.
 It is colorless and has a scent similar to bananas and apples.
+More broadly, its aroma is described as ethereal, fruity, banana, pear, apple.
 The compound is the condensation product of acetic acid and 1-pentanol.
 However, esters formed from other pentanol isomers (amyl alcohols), or mixtures of pentanols, are often referred to as amyl acetate.
 The symptoms of exposure to amyl acetate in humans are dermatitis, central nervous system depression, narcosis and irritation to the eyes and nose.

 Uses

 Amyl acetate is a solvent for paints, lacquers, and liquid bandages; and a flavorant.
 It also fuels the Hefner lamp and fermentative productions of penicillin.